saish660/aic8800dc/README.md

 # aic8800dc

+I have updated the code based on the solution given in a tp-link [community post](https://community.tp-link.com/en/home/forum/topic/713458?replyId=1645862).
-Tested on Linux kernel 6.17 with Kubuntu.
+Tested on Linux kernel 6.17.0-8-generic on Kubuntu OS.

-### Attention
+### Important
 Before installing the driver, delete all aic8800-related folders under /lib/firmware.
 Using an incorrect firmware version may cause the system to freeze.

 ### Installation Steps